TrDA-hab/Projects/Stepper motor/README.md

     `ShutterMode 4`   // Enable "Shutter mode 4"
     `Restart 1`   // Restart Tasmota
   - Execute commands in the console to configure the motor operation (you must first configure the GPIO!):
-    `ShutterFrequency 2500`   // this is a global variable for all steppers (1000rpm by default) `ShutterMotorDelay1 2.5`  // Stepper do not like infinite momentum.
+    `ShutterFrequency 2500`   // this is a global variable for all steppers (1000rpm by default).
+    `ShutterMotorDelay1 2.5`  // Stepper do not like infinite momentum.
 Ramp up/down speed allow much higher frequencies.
-    `ShutterOpenDuration 20`  // Shutter opening time = 20 seconds (default 10 seconds)
+    `ShutterOpenDuration 20`  // Shutter opening time = 20 seconds (default 10 seconds).
-    `ShutterCloseDuration 20` // Shutter closing time = 20 seconds (default 10 seconds)
+    `ShutterCloseDuration 20` // Shutter closing time = 20 seconds (default 10 seconds).
     `Restart 1`   // Restart Tasmota
   - Execute commands in the console to configure the motor operation (you must first configure the GPIO!):
     `ShutterOpen`   // CW motor rotation